emmajiugo/Rainbow-College-Rave-Payment-Form/README.md

 How to use:
 - Download the plugin from here
 - Install the plugin on your Wordpress plugin section
-- Go to `Student Record` section of the plugin, download the CSV format sheet, Populate the student's record and upload back.
+- Go to `Student Record` section of the plugin, download the CSV format sheet, Populate ypir students' records and upload back.
 - Go to `API Keys Settings` and enter your Public and Secret keys from your Rave dashboard.

 Setting Fees Form: